Luchyihezie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-count lines with same pattern
+additional 3 lines to pattern lines